nikumar1206/daily_projects/w8d5/README.md

     ```
 - Talk about `[] !== [] // true` and talk about how we would compare arrays.
 - Review `inherits2`.

-# Assessment
-- A05 is on Friday
-- This is more time than any other cohort has gotten before, they will be fine!